abpframework/abp/docs/en/Blog-Posts/2020-09-17 v3_2_Preview/POST.md

 * Improvements and optimizations for the [Angular service proxy generation](https://blog.abp.io/abp/Introducing-the-Angular-Service-Proxy-Generation).

 And a lot of minor improvements and bug fixes.
 You can see [the milestone 3.2](https://github.com/abpframework/abp/milestone/39?closed=1) for all issues & PRs closed with this version.

+## What's New with the ABP Commercial 3.2

+TODO